marceand/androidRxJava/Readme.md

     e.
 Unscribe - we have to unregister the subscriber from the observable object.
 It is the best practice to stop the subscriber from receiving emitted item and  release resources (to prevent a possible memory leak).

 **Implement a step-by-step example**
 **Example Description:** Take look at the gif below.
-We want to display the text the user enters in the EditText field after clicking the button *Send*.
+We want to display the text the user enters in the EditText field after clicking the button *SEND*.
 ![Scheme](image/rxJavaGif.gif)

-**RxJva step-by-step usage:**  When user clicks the button *Send*, the text is displayed only if the text is not empty.
+**RxJva step-by-step usage:**  When user clicks the button *SEND*, the text is displayed only if the text is not empty.
 Therefore:

 1. *Create an observable by binding the button to the RxJava*
   + Create a reference to the button *Send* from the xml file